Blog · New York · What To See at Rockefeller Center, Top of the Rock, and Fifth Avenue

 The real centerpiece of the plaza is 30 Rockefeller Center.
 Nicknamed 30 Rock — like the TV show of the same name — the building has had quite an interesting journey.

 It was the first building built in the complex in 1933, originally the home of NBC Radio and the personal offices of the Rockefeller family.
 Today, both “Saturday Night Live” and “The Tonight Show” are filmed inside.
 Just across the street is Studio 1A, which hosts “The Today Show.”
-You might have noticed groups of people standing outside first thing in the morning watching the news anchors and waiting for their chance to wave on-camera
+You might have noticed groups of people standing outside first thing in the morning watching the news anchors and waiting for their chance to wave on-camera.

 At the very top of 30 Rock is an observation deck called Top of the Rock.
 The area used to be the place to go to get amazing views while avoiding the crowds at the Empire State Building.
 Well, the secret is out and the crowds have risen.
 Still, it’s the only observation deck in the city with views of Central Park, the Hudson River and all five boroughs.
-It’s a surprising place to find such a great view as the building is far from being the tallest in New York.
-Here, you can see the Empire State Building, the Chrysler Building, One World Trade Center and the Statue of Liberty all in one glance.

 Fifth Avenue

 Crossing through all of Manhattan, Fifth Avenue is one of New York’s most well-known streets.
 Once one of the most desired residential areas in Manhattan and lined with mansions, it’s now full of the world’s most expensive retail spaces and home to some of the best shops in the city.
-These shops line the section of Fifth Avenue that passes right next to Rockefeller Center, so you can easily do some shopping after your visit to the plaza.

 As Times Square grew in size and popularity, many of the residences taking up the blocks near Rockefeller Center were unhappy with the types of businesses popping up in the area.
 After deciding the location was no longer “tasteful,” they packed their bags and headed up north near Central Park.

-The mansions they left behind turned into some of the most glamorous shops in the world.
-The movement started with names like Lord & Taylor and Saks.
-Lord & Taylor opened their Fifth Avenue location in 1914 and became the center of the fashion wave.
-The building was an inspiration for department stores throughout the city, including Saks.
 For many years, the Saks location sat right next to Macy’s at 34th Street, but the decision to move uptown led them to open up a new shop in the 1920s, right across the street from Saint Patrick’s Cathedral and Rockefeller Center Plaza.
 Their sleek, minimalistic, and stylized display windows set the standard for other shops in the area and began the oh-so-popular trend of window shopping.

-Where to Shop on Fifth Avenue Today
+Where to shop on Fifth Avenue today

 No other street in Manhattan has so much upscale shopping all in one place.
 Each store is unique and fun to explore, even if you can’t afford what’s inside.
 Slow down a little and admire the displays or the decoration.
 The prices might be high but, trust me, you don’t need lots of money to enjoy yourself.

-If you want to do more than window shop but only have a small budget, you’ll still find plenty of brands that you’ll recognize and aren’t too expensive — places like H&M, Sephora and Zara, for starters.
-If you’re willing to stretch your budget a bit, check out Coach or Free People.
-And if you’re looking to splurge?
-Visit Saks, Versace or Louis Vuitton for the classic Fifth Avenue experience.
+If you want to do more than window shop but only have a small budget, you’ll still find plenty of brands that you’ll recognize and aren’t too expensive.
+And you can always window-shop the pricier spots.

 Christmas decorations in a fountain